rocketbot-cl/SAPObjetos/README.md

 Open the sap application, establish the connection and login

 2. Click on object
-Click on object
+Click on SAP.
+It can be through different properties, such as setFocus, text, etc. You can also modify the text of an element

 3. Extract Text
-Extract text
+Extract the text of an object in sap, using the text property

 4. Check/Uncheck
-Check/Uncheck
+Mark or unmark an object in SAP

 5. Extract Cell
-Extract text
+Extract the text in a cell, it can be with GetItemText or GetCellValue

 6. Click Cell
-Click on a cell
+Click on a cell.
+It can be with clickCurrentCell, setCurrentCell or doubleClickCurrentCell

 7. Run script
 Execute VBS script recorded with SAP